Being an ally to people who do not feel a sense of equality, especially in the workplace, is one step towards making our world a more inclusive place.

 I was lucky to cross paths with Molly Q. Ford who is the Sr. Director of Global Equality Programs at Salesforce at The Culture Conference.
 She spoke about four things that we can all do to show up as allies for one another and I was able to capture her advice on video.

-In recognition of Pride Month, we thought it would be a great time to further amplify Molly's four practices for being an equality ally.
+In recognition of Pride Month, Culture Amp thought it would be a great time to further amplify Molly's four practices for being an equality ally.

 1. Ask questions